 - % Done changed from 0 to 50

 To find out more about the derived variable, have a look at the documentation;

 The file INDALL has data on all household members (including children) in responding households.

 #2 Updated by Frank Feng over 7 years ago

 Thank you for the information!

 I want to clarify one thing.
 I find that some of the "a_nnatch" (number of biological children in household) are larger than the "a_nchild_dv" (number of own children in household), since "a_nchild_dv" includes natural children, adopted children and step children, under age of 16.
 Can I defined the differences between "a_nnatch" and "a_nchild_dv" ("a_nnatch"-"a_nchild_dv") are the number of children age above 16?

-#3 Updated by Gundi Knies almost 7 years ago
+#3 Updated by Gundi Knies over 7 years ago

 as mentioned in the questionnaire and dataset documentation variables such as a_nnatch, a_nadopt etc were computed after the household grid was completed.
 As there have been quite a number of errors in collecting the relationship grid data, quite a number of the counts are probably incorrect.
 For instance, some parents were recorded as the child of their child (and vice vers) due to data entry errors.